 With millions of Australians suffering from bio-pollution induced allergies, you should seek to reduce your family’s exposure to allergens that trigger allergy or asthma episodes.

-Prepare a cleaning plan for every room in your home, starting with the bedroom since that is where you or the allergic family member spends a third or more of their day.
+It is important that you prepare a cleaning plan for every room in your home, starting with bedrooms, since this is where most people spend their time.
 The cleaning process should include:

 - Cleaning window frames and seals

 - Vacuuming and damp dusting

 Dust mites are found in every home and are a major trigger for allergies and asthma flares.
 You may not be able to see them, but they feed on your skin flakes, which means that they will be found in your bedroom where you spend most of your time.
 Dust mites can be found in your mattresses, pillows, bedding, and bedroom carpets.
 They can be controlled by minimising dust and keeping your bedding clean.

 You can buy mite-proof overs that prevent dust mites from entering pillows.
 They are also known as allergen impermeable covers.
 If you do not use these covers, you should be washing your pillows every three months, and should be replacing them every year.

 Additionally, you should have your carpets, upholstery and mattresses professionally cleaned twice a year.
 The most common method for reducing allergens in mattresses is the extraction method.
 Alternatively, professional cleaners can reduce allergen irritants by applying a neutralising spray between regular cleanings.

 While it takes a professional to eliminate dust mites from your home, you can help control them by doing the following:

 - Washing your sheets in hot water every week.

 - Using mite-proof covers or washing pillows a minimum of four times a year.